joshquick/site/pages/artic/artic_how_to_read_a_tree.md

     root_text="This is the position of the root node<br>in the rooted trees, above.<br><br>Click on it and select \\'Reroot on this node\\'<br>to root the tree"
 %}

 This is exactly the same underlying tree as those above.
 I have marked the previous rooting position with a red circle.
 What is important to note is that it no longer holds that the left to right order of the internal nodes (the blue circles) can be interpreted as the order of common ancestors.
 Figures that are arbitrarily rooted should mention this in the legend but they often don't.
+Click on the red circle and select `Reroot on this node` to switch the tree back to using this root.

 ## How do we work out where the root is?